Gayle Benson: Philanthropy

 In September 2019, the Gayle and Tom Benson Charitable Trust donated $1 million to the campaign of Children's of Mississippi to build a playground at the University of Mississippi Medical Center.

+In December 2023, Ochsner Health System announced it would be constructing a new, standalone children's hospital with a significant donation from Gayle Benson.
+The 343,000-square-feet facility will be named The Gayle and Tom Benson Ochsner Children's Hospital.